 Emphysema is an obstructive and restrictive pulmonary disease that damages the lungs’ air sacs (alveoli).
 This damage kills the walls inside the alveoli, causing them to combine into one huge air sac.

 The result of this is difficulty in absorbing oxygen and reduced oxygen in the blood.
-Air also gets trapped in the lungs which cause shortness of breath.
+Air also gets trapped in the lungs which causes shortness of breath.

 2. Chronic Bronchitis